Distinguishing two dark matter component particles at $e^+e^-$ colliders: Distinction criteria for two peaks in spectrum

-In Fig. \ref{fig:cartoon2}, we can identify two peaks at $\slashed{E}$ values $t_1 (=\mu_1)$ and $t_2 (=\mu_2)$.
-The number of events at those peaks are roughly denoted by $y_1=y(t_1)$ and $y_2(t_2)$ respectively; actually this will be the area under the curve in a small interval around the peak as indicated in the figure.
-The minima between two peaks is identified as $t_{\rm min}$ and the corresponding value along y-axis is denoted by $y_{\rm min}$.

-We are now ready to set up the criteria for distinguishing the two peaks in missing energy spectra.
-Each such criterion must address either of both of the following questions:

-(a) How to elicit the prominence of the second (read smaller) peak relative to the first (bigger) peak? \\
+Let us now assume that we can identify two peaks at $\slashed{E}$ values $t_1 (\equiv\mu_1)$ and $t_2 (\equiv\mu_2)$ as shown in Fig. \ref{fig:cartoon2}.
+The number of events at those peaks are denoted by $y_1=y(t_1)$ and $y_2=y(t_2)$ respectively; which are nothing but the area under the curve in a small interval around the peak as indicated in the right hand side figure.
+The minima between two peaks is identified as $t_{\rm min}$ and the corresponding event rate along y-axis is denoted by $y_{\rm min}$.
+With this preliminaries, we are now ready to set up the criteria for distinguishing the two peaks in $\slashed{E}$ spectra.
+Each such criterion must address either or both of the following questions: (a) How to elicit the prominence of the second (read smaller) peak relative to the first (bigger) peak, and (b) How to resolve best the separation between the two peaks.